FAILURE TO LAUNCH SYNDROME

 HOW TO HELP

 - Find a treatment program.
-When a young adult’s symptoms are this persistent for an extended period of time (over a year or two), the chances of him or her getting better without significant therapeutic intervention is unlikely.
+When a young adult’s symptoms are this persistent for an extended period of time (over a year or two), the chances of them getting better without significant therapeutic intervention is unlikely.

 - Self-care.
 A struggling adult child is stressful and draining.
 Take time for yourself and seek support as you need it.